na4zagin3/epar/README.md

 File Section Metadata is a YAML document representing an YAML Object.
 The object can have the following fields:

-- `line-break: CR | LF | CRLF` Line break character.
+- `line-break: cr | lf | crlf` Line break character.
 Default value is the same as the archive file.
 - `line-breaks-at-end: <integer>` Number of line breaks at the end of the content.
 Default value is `1`.

 ```bnf